 - 2,000 Mbps

-Cable and fiber-optic internet services are your best bet for fast internet speeds.
-Fiber-optic internet is also a great choice for speed consistency, as it is less vulnerable than cable to slowed speeds during peak usage times.
+Cable internet and fiber optic internet are your best bets for fast internet speeds.
+Fiber is also a great choice for speed consistency, as it is less vulnerable than cable to slower speeds during peak usage times.

-Popular cable or fiber-optic internet providers include: AT&T, CenturyLink, Cox, Frontier FiOS, Optimum, Spectrum, Suddenlink, Verizon Fios, XFINITY and Windstream.
-Many of these providers offer speeds up to 940-1,000 Mbps in select areas, but XFINITY is currently the only provider with speeds up to 2,000 Mbps.
+Popular cable or fiber optic internet providers include AT&T, CenturyLink, Cox, Frontier FiberOptic, Optimum, Spectrum, Suddenlink, Verizon Fios, Xfinity and Windstream.
+All of these providers offer speeds up to 940-1,000 Mbps in select areas, with several providers rolling out speeds up to 2,000 Mbps in 2022.